-This also means that if you are exhaling huge clouds of vapour they will linger in the air for much longer.
+This also means that if you are exhaling clouds of vapour they will linger in the air for much longer.

-Don’t be an obnoxious cloud chaser, consider the people around you.
+Be considerate of people around you.
 We know that the risks from passive vaping are low, but most people don’t want to walk out of a shop, stressed from Christmas shopping to be engulfed in someone’s exhaled cloud, I’ve been a vaper for many a year and I certainly don’t.

 Take care when driving, if you exhale in a cold car your vapour will not dissipate anywhere near as quickly.
 Always have a window cracked open and don’t chuck your clouds while driving.